-Contrary to the ideal system without rings, there is no explicit closed solution\cite{Kazumi} for the above equations, so $N_{x}$ or $N_{R_{x}}$ can not be expressed uniquely in terms of $u$.
-Fortunately, eqs.
-(1) and (2) can be solved numerically \cite{Yuan}.
-Chemical reactions are by nature discrete, because the number of events is enumerable.
-Thus these equations are essentially recursive.

-To solve eqs.
-(1) and (2), it is convenient to sum up the above equations from $u=0$ to $p$ (an arbitrary number of events) to obtain
+Contrary to the ideal system without rings, there is no explicit closed solution for the equations (1) and (2); so $N_{x}$ or $N_{R_{x}}$ can not be expressed uniquely in terms of $u$.
+Fortunately, the equations can be solved numerically \cite{Yuan}.
+Chemical reactions are by nature discrete, because the number of events is enumerable in principle.
+Thus the above equations (1) and (2) are recursive in essence.
+To find numerical solutions, it is convenient to sum up these equations from $u=0$ to $z-1$ $(0\le z\le M_{0})$ to obtain

 with the boundary conditions: